-2-1.9.1 A component of a Combination item must not exceed the chemical composition limits defined for that component in the appropriate Standard.

-2-1.9.2 Combination items consisting of several individual items must not exceed a total chemical composition content of 200 grams (7.25 ounces).
+- 2-1.9 Limits for Chemical Composition Content - 2-1.9.1 A component of a Combination item must not exceed the chemical composition limits defined for that component in the appropriate Standard. - 2-1.9.2 Combination items consisting of several individual items must not exceed a total chemical composition content of 200 grams (7.25 ounces).